Neolithic Chambered Cairn

 The first phase of construction at what is now the western end of the monument was a simple passage grave consisting of a square tomb of stone slabs probably covered with a corbelled roof and with an entrance facing towards the north.
 The resulting chamber was then covered with a circular stone cairn.

-Perhaps several hundred years later, phase 2 saw a larger rectangular 2.6 metre by 1.5 metre stone chamber covered with a large capstone built on the eastern side of the first tomb.
+Perhaps several hundred years later, Phase 2 saw a larger rectangular 2.6 metre by 1.5 metre stone chamber covered with a large capstone built on the eastern side of the first tomb.
 This time a wedge shaped cairn was constructed which incorporated the earlier passage grave and the new monument faced with drystone walling with an eastward facing forecourt in the style of Cotswold-Severn tombs like Parc-le-Breos Cwm on the Gower Peninsula.

-The final phase of the monument involved the building of a further rectangular 2.5 metre by 1 metre chamber towards the east in the existing forecourt area of the phase 2 structure thereby blocking the central chamber.
+The final phase of the monument involved the building of a further rectangular 2.5 metre by 1 metre chamber towards the east in the existing forecourt area of the Phase 2 structure thereby blocking the central chamber.
 The cairn was again extended to cover all three chambers and a new drystone forecourt constructed.
 This time however the forecourt and entrance to the chamber was slightly skewed towards the southeast.
 How long it took Trefignath to reach its final form is not clear but it is suggested the site may have been in use for between 1000-1200 years.

 The changing alignments of the chamber entrances over the lifetime of the monument are interesting.
-The passage grave of phase 1 belongs to a type of monument found along the Atlantic seaboard of Europe, extending up from Portugal and western France to the east coast of Ireland and the west coast of Britain.
+The passage grave of Phase 1 belongs to a type of monument found along the Atlantic seaboard of Europe, extending up from Portugal and western France to the east coast of Ireland and the west coast of Britain.
 Due to the similarities in design it is thought the British and Irish tombs may have been built by early farming communities descended from settlers from western Europe.
 At Trefignath the chamber is open to the north across Holyhead Bay towards the Irish Sea, is the tomb referencing the sea as a memory of where the builders ancestors came from?
 The two later phases shift the axis of the tomb through 90 degrees to face eastwards towards Anglesey, mainland Britain and the rising sun.
 Were these later builders a different group of people co-opting the sanctity of the earlier tomb or were they descendants of the same farmers who by now had embraced new beliefs and a new style of burial monument more commonly found inland to the southeast.
 In essence, did they now regard themselves as 'British'?

-Trefignath was partially reconstructed in 1980 following the excavation and it is the eastern chamber that is the most complete part of the monument with its pair of 2 metres talll portal stones (to the right of the picture at the top of this page) standing beyond the smaller upright side slabs of the tomb supporting two low capstones.
+Trefignath was partially reconstructed in 1980 following the excavation and it is the eastern chamber that is the most complete part of the monument with its pair of 2 metres tall portal stones (to the right of the picture at the top of this page) standing beyond the smaller upright side slabs of the tomb supporting two low capstones.
 The middle phase chamber remains in a collapsed state with its capstone broken while the side slabs of the earlier western passage grave were re-erected and can be seen as an open box shape of low upright stones.

 Eastern chamber - looking southwest.